-After setting the Start time also set the WFS, and voltage/trim.
+After setting the Start time also set the WFS, voltage/trim are adjustable using the control knobs on the upper case front.
 The way to know what information needs to be entered is to look for flashing LED's.
 If an LED is flashing that parameter value needs to be entered.